Skip to content

 Should I hire multiple specialized agencies or one full-service firm?

+Specialization wins at scale.
 For companies with $5M+ revenue, specialized agencies typically deliver better results than full-service firms due to deeper expertise in specific growth channels.
-However, coordination overhead increases with multiple partners, requiring strong internal marketing operations capabilities.
+Coordination overhead does increase with multiple partners, though, which requires strong internal marketing operations capabilities to manage well.

 How do I measure agency performance beyond vanity metrics?

 Establish pipeline attribution requirements upfront, including multi-touch reporting, sales cycle impact measurement, and revenue attribution models.
+Measurement standards belong in the proposal stage, not the kickoff call.
 The best B2B marketing firms will propose specific measurement frameworks during the evaluation process rather than defaulting to lead volume or engagement metrics.

 Ready to apply this framework to your specific growth challenges and shortlist agencies that match your stage requirements?
 Contact The Starr Conspiracy for a customized agency evaluation process and decision support.